Construction of electronic cigarettes

 An electronic cigarette is a handheld battery-powered vaporizer that simulates smoking, but without tobacco combustion.
 E-cigarette components include a mouthpiece (drip tip), a cartridge (liquid storage area), a heating element/atomizer, a microprocessor, a battery, and some of them have an LED light on the end.
 An atomizer consists of a small heating element, or coil, that vaporizes e-liquid and a wicking material that draws liquid onto the coil.
 When the user inhales, a flow sensor activates the heating element that atomizes the liquid solution; most devices are manually activated by a push-button.
 The e-liquid reaches a temperature of roughly 100–250 C within a chamber to create an aerosolized vapor.
-The user inhales an aerosol, which is commonly but inaccurately called vapor, rather than cigarette smoke.
+The user inhales an aerosol, which is commonly but inaccurately called vapor.
 Vaping is different from smoking, but there are some similarities, including the hand-to-mouth action of smoking and an aerosol that looks like cigarette smoke.
 The aerosol provides a flavor and feel similar to tobacco smoking.
 There is a learning curve to use e-cigarettes properly.
 E-cigarettes are cigarette-shaped, and there are many other variations.
 E-cigarettes that resemble pens or USB memory sticks are also sold that may be used unobtrusively.

 There are three main types of e-cigarettes: cigalikes, looking like cigarettes; eGos, bigger than cigalikes with refillable liquid tanks; and mods, assembled from basic parts or by altering existing products.
 Cigalikes are either disposable or come with rechargeable batteries and replaceable nicotine cartridges.
 A cigalike e-cigarette contains a cartomizer, which is connected to a battery.
 A "cartomizer" (a portmanteau of cartridge and atomizer) or "carto" consists of an atomizer surrounded by a liquid-soaked poly-foam that acts as an e-liquid holder.
 Clearomizers or "clearos", not unlike cartotanks, use a clear tank in which an atomizer is inserted.
 A rebuildable atomizer or an RBA is an atomizer that allows users to assemble or "build" the wick and coil themselves instead of replacing them with off-the-shelf atomizer "heads".
 The power source is the biggest component of an e-cigarette, which is frequently a rechargeable lithium-ion battery.
+In the United States, the voluntary industry standard, UL 8139 Standard for Safety for Electrical Systems of Electronic Cigarettes and Vaping Devices, covers battery-operated electrical systems for electronic cigarettes and vaping devices.